Guide to Christmas in Yorkshire 2025

 Looking out over fields covered in snow at the pretty village of Settle in Yorkshire

-Saturday the 25th of November
+Saturday the 29th of November

 Boasting a treasure-filled market, fireworks, and live music, the Christmas lights switch-on event in Settle is always a festive favourite.
 A variety of activities and crafts will keep the kids happy, from bouncy castles to a magical Santa’s grotto, while the fireworks display delights all.
 The lights are switched on at 5pm, giving you plenty of time before and after to explore this oh-so-pretty town in the Yorkshire Dales.

-Saturday the 2nd and 3rd of December
+Saturday the 6th and Sunday the 7th of December

 Glow at RHS Garden Harlow Carr, Harrogate

 As beautiful as the gardens at Harlow Carr are in the daytime, it’s the after-dark displays that capture hearts and imaginations in winter.
-A rainbow of lights illuminate the gardens, casting trees in colourful hues that dance in the water like fairies.
+A rainbow of lights illuminates the gardens, casting trees in colourful hues that dance in the water like fairies.
 There are several trails you can follow, with many artfully curated sights around each corner.
 Bettys Tea House is on hand throughout your visit for a winter warmer, or you can pop into the garden centre for a spot of Christmas shopping.

 Christmas at Fountains Abbey, Ripon

-Another of Yorkshire’s famous landmarks to light up like a firework for Christmas, Fountains Abbey is a burst of colour through December.
+Another of Yorkshire’s famous landmarks to light up like a firework for Christmas, Fountains Abbey is a burst of colour throughout December.
 The incredible vaulted ceilings and towering columns are a wonder to behold when lit up, casting awed faces in an equally colourful glow.
 Visit at the weekends, and you’ll experience a symphony of sights and sounds as bands and choirs fill the air with merry melodies.
 You can also join in the free guided tours of the abbey and water garden, a wonderfully crisp walk through one of Yorkshire’s most fascinating sites.

 Christmas food